 Note that ISS does not advocate that companies use TSR as the metric underlying their incentive programs; on the contrary, shareholders may prefer that incentive awards be tied to the company's short- and long-term business goals.
 If the business strategy is sound and well executed, the expectation is that it will create value for shareowners over time, as reflected in long-term total shareholder returns.
-For this reason, TSR, which is objective and transparent, is the primary metric ISS utilizes in evaluating pay and performance alignment.
+For this reason, TSR, which is objective and transparent, is the primary metric ISS utilizes in evaluating pay and performance alignment: TSR is the only measured used in ISS' quantitative pay-for-performance alignment screens, although various financial and operational metrics are considered in the qualitative review of company practices and compensation decisions.